 🎟️ If you are interested in visiting it, you can buy your entrance ticket to La Seu without queuing up here, and if you also want to discover the secrets and legends hidden within the golden walls of the cathedral, you can choose to book this guided tour of the Cathedral of Mallorca.

 In addition to the Cathedral, you should not miss a stroll through the narrow streets of the Jewish quarter and discover the beautiful interior courtyards of the old stately homes, visit La Lonja on the seafront promenade or the Royal Palace of La Almudaina.

-If you are short on time, the best way to see the highlights of Palma’s old town is to take one of the free tours.
+🆓 If you don’t have much time, the best option to see the most important parts of the old town is to take one of the free tours in Palma de Mallorca.
 We recommend that you book in advance, as there is no charge and you may run out of places in high season.

-Another interesting place to see in Palma is Bellver Castle, dating from the 14th century, and with the peculiarity of being one of the four circular castles in Europe.
+Another interesting place to see in Palma is the Castillo de Bellver, dating from the 14th century, and with the peculiarity of being one of the four castles of circular construction in Europe and the only one in Spain.
 You can get there on Palma’s tourist busby taking it at one of the many stops you will find around the city.

 The capital also has a wide range of leisure activities to enjoy during the day with water activities, such as catamaran rides in the Bay, and at night, with plenty of restaurants and clubs with a good atmosphere in the lively Santa Catalina district.

 Valldemossa, one of the most beautiful villages in Spain

 Just 20km from the capital is Valldemossa, one of the most beautiful and Instagrammed villages in Mallorca.